jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_alarm_SynchronizationHealth.md

 ---

-The Replicas grid on the Spotlight Overview page for the Availability Group will tell you which node(s) are unhealthy.
+The Spotlight Overview page \| Replicas grid will tell you which node(s) are unhealthy.

 {% include links.html %}